poee/lol/pages/read/entheatrope.md

----
+export const meta = {
-title: As Many Wisefolk have Said.
+title: "As Many Wisefolk have Said."
-slug: entheatrope
----
+}

 > The classical serotonergic psychedelics LSD, psilocybin, mescaline are not known to cause brain damage and are regarded as non-addictive.
 Clinical studies do not suggest that psychedelics cause long-term mental health problems.
 Psychedelics have been used in the Americas for thousands of years.
 Over 30 million people currently living in the US have used LSD, psilocybin, or mescaline.
 >